The Rules vs The Game

 The Rules advises a traditional source of power for those who lack it: manipulation, controlling men without their knowing.
 Interestingly, The Game urges this same feminine technique for men, who do not have direct control over women’s minds and bodies.

 And we find sexism surviving in both books.

 The war of the sexes lives on

 Not surprisingly, the books also differ in a way that reflects traditional gender norms.
 The goal of The Game is to bed women while the goal of The Rules is to snag men.
 The stereotypes live on.

 My students are surprised that The Rules weren’t written in the middle of the last century.
 But The Game’s even more recent publication comes as no shock.
 I guess we are more puzzled by women who agree to sexism, whereas no one is surprised that some men continue to support it.

-Posted on January 14, 2013, in feminism, gender, men, psychology, relationships, sex, sexism, women and tagged feminism, gender, men, psychology, relationships, sex, sexism, The Game, The Rules, women.
+Posted on January 14, 2013, in feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women and tagged feminism, gender, men, psychology, relationships, sex and sexuality, sexism, The Game, The Rules, women.
 Bookmark the permalink.
-25 Comments.
+27 Comments.